davidafshepherd/ad-auction-dashboard/README.md

-The auction-ad-analytics folder is the project directory.
-The .jar file is the executable .jar file that starts up the app.
-Use username: admin and password: admin to login to the app.
+"auction-ad-analytics" is the project directory.
+"Ad Dashboard.jar" is the executable .jar file that starts up the app.

+Use username: admin and password: admin to login into the app.
 Sample advertising campaign data has been provided.